hkamm123/startup/README.md

 - [x] **Backend listens for WebSocket connection** - I followed the example from Simon to listen for Websocket connections on the backend.
 - [x] **Frontend makes WebSocket connection** - Frontend uses a WebSocketClient to make a connection to the backend.
-- [x] **Data sent over WebSocket connection** - When an expense is added, frontend uses WebSocketClient to send data to backend, which backend broadcasts to all other clients.
+- [x] **Data sent over WebSocket connection** - When an expense is added, frontend uses WebSocketClient to send data to backend, which backend broadcasts to all clients.
-- [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.
+- [x] **WebSocket data displayed** - Frontend displays messages it receives.
-- [ ] **Application is fully functional** - I did not complete this part of the deliverable.
+- [x] **Application is fully functional** - All functionality works as expected.